-If the heart could be trusted to guide us in our lives, this would be a contradiction to the belief that only the mind is a 'processor of information'.
+If the heart could be trusted to guide us in our lives, this would be a contradiction to the belief that only the brain is the 'processor of information'.

 The brain and our intellect are remarkable.
-We can know so much - and yet when we attempt to understand life and seek answers from our mind, the more we know, the more we discover there is to know.
+We know so much, but isn't it true that the more we know, the more we discover there is to know?

-The simple fact is, thinking about thinking can only ever get us so far.
+The simple fact is, thinking about thinking has its limits.

 Albert Einstein said: